 Want to kayak around the Hoover Dam?
 Admire and make scrap metal sculptures?
 Shoot literal, belt-fed machine guns and .50 sniper rifles?

 Drive Ferraris?
 Ride on horseback or ATV across the desert?
 Sounds fun, right?
 Then book your ticket to Vegas right now!
-Just know that for these activities, a car might be best, even if only for a day.
+Just know that a rental car might be best for these activities, even if only for a day.